openwrt/packages/utils/static-device-names/README.md

 service static-device-names reload
 ```

-To see the current status of network devices:
+To see the current status of network devices without making any changes:

 ```sh
 service static-device-names status